Home » Blog » Small Basement Kitchenette Makeover on a Budget

 Next we wanted to address the mismatched cabinets.

-We considered open shelving, but opted for another variation to help them look more bespoke custom cabinets.
+We considered open shelving, but opted for another variation to help them look more like bespoke custom cabinets.

 I used Fusion Mineral Paint in Ash to give the cabinets a seamless look.